facebookarchive/web-ios-criticalmass/README.md

+# Archived Repo

+**This is an archived project and is no longer supported or updated by Facebook.
+Please do not file issues or pull-requests against this repo.
+If you wish to continue to develop this code yourself, we recommend you fork it.**

+**Proceed and be bold!**

 # Critical Mass

 A simple social web and iOS game.
 Shows many core components to Facebook integration, including friend leaderboards, achievements, sending invites to friends, and posting to a user's Timeline.